drquinn/drquinn.github.com/_posts/2014-11-25-visualize-IMU-theejs-node.md

 	}

 Its purpose is open a serial port using the serialport node package and emit each serial read to the client using serial.io.

+Update the serial path **"/dev/ttyUSB0"** to whichever port your device is attached to.
+For example, the code in this example was run on Linux, but on my Windows machine the path was **"COM4"**.

 It also sets up a web server to host our visualization.
 If you use localhost and port 5000 with the code below, use the url **http://localhost:5000/threejs** to access the visualization.

 Set up three.html as below: